 The following RDP Proxy features provide access to a remote desktop farm through NetScaler Gateway:

-· Secure RDP traffic through CVPN or ICAProxy mode (without Full Tunnel).
+Secure RDP traffic through clientless VPN or ICA Proxy mode (without Full Tunnel).

 (Also provides an option to disable SSO if needed).

 The RDP Proxy functionality is provided as part of the NetScaler Gateway.
 In a typical deployment, the RDP client runs on a remote user’s machine.
 The NetScaler Gateway appliance is deployed within the DMZ, and the RDP server farm is in the internal corporate network.
-The remote user connects to the NetScaler Gateway public IP address, establishes a SSL VPN connection, and authenticates himself/herself, after which he or she can access the Remote desktops through the NetScaler Gateway appliance.
+The remote user connects to the NetScaler Gateway public IP address, establishes an SSL VPN connection, and authenticates himself/herself, after which the user can access the Remote desktops through the NetScaler Gateway appliance.

-The RDP-proxy feature is supported in CVPN and ICAProxy modes.
+The RDP-proxy feature is supported in clientless VPN and ICA Proxy modes.

 In this mode a custom home page is configured on the Gateway VIP by using the wihome parameter.
 This home page can be customized with the list of Remote desktop resources that the user is allowed to access.
 This custom page can be hosted on NetScaler, or if external, it can be an iFrame in the existing Gateway portal page.

 In either mode, after the user clicks the provisioned RDP link or icon, an HTTPS request for the corresponding resource arrives at the NetScaler Gateway.
 The Gateway generates the RDP file content for the requested connection and pushes it to the client.
 The native RDP client is invoked, and it connects to an RDP listener on Gateway.
-Gateway does SSO to the RDP server by supporting enforcement (smart access), in which the gateway blocks client access to certain RDP features, based on the NetScaler configuration, and then it proxies the RDP traffic between the RDP client and the server.
+Gateway does SSO to the RDP server by supporting enforcement (SmartAccess).
+The gateway blocks client access to certain RDP features, based on the NetScaler configuration, and then it proxies the RDP traffic between the RDP client and the server.